QuinlanVic/Insurance-app/README.md

 RESTful API Documentation
 - Consists of structure of API calls for the application and what they do

+## POSTMAN Collection
+The JSON file with all POSTMAN requests can be found in the "Insurance App.postman_collection.json" document

-## POSTMAN COLLECTION AND Connection to Local/Azure Database
+## Connection to Local/Azure Database
 Restricted access, have to ask for confidential information.